ThanasisTs/human_robot_collaborative_learning/README.md

 * Observation space: The observation space is the position and velocity of the EE in the xy plane (4D vector).
 * Action space: The action space is the positive, negative and zero acceleration (3D vector).
 * Reward function: At each timestep, the agent receives a reward of -1 if the EE transitioned to a non-goal state and 10 if it reached the goal.

+The implementation of the SAC algorithm is based on [here](https://github.com/kengz/SLM-Lab) and [here](https://github.com/EveLIn3/Discrete_SAC_LunarLander/blob/master/sac_discrete.py).

 ### Transfer Learning
 The game can be played using two different conditions.